Turnip Greens don’t have to be cooked to death to be delicious. These spicy skillet turnip greens are perfect for a quick weeknight meal.

 The other night, I decided I would make his favorite meal to welcome him home for a long week of meetings, meetings and more meetings.
 I remember what those are like from my corporate days and immediately knew he needed some comfort food.

-I remembered to start the roast cooking earlier during the day, but totally forgot the turnip greens while Little Buddy and I were outside working spreading pine straw around the flower beds in the back yard.
+I remembered to start the roast cooking earlier during the day, but totally forgot the turnip greens while Sam and I were outside working spreading pine straw around the flower beds in the back yard.

 Not realizing what time it was, it finally hit me as I heard the diesel engine of my husband’s truck lumbering down our long driveway.